math-a3k/tradero/docs/settings.rst

 Default: ``False``

-Syncronous Execution of Threads (No Threads).
+Synchronous Execution of Threads (No Threads).
 Meant only to be used when running tests.

 .. setting:: EXECUTOR_THREADS